 Set boiler to the "BNR ON TEST HI", as described above, to achieve maximum firing rate of the boiler.
 Check combustion readings using a combustion analyzer.
-If combustion readings are not in accordance with Table of Combustion Exhaust Settings, adjust as follows:, adjust as follows:
+If combustion readings are not in accordance with Table of Combustion Exhaust Settings, adjust as follows:

-Remove the flat, round, plastic cap from the gas valve.
-Using a 3mm (7/64") hex wrench, adjust the high fire screw (see the figure below) on each of the gas control valves by turning clockwise or counterclockwise to achieve the desired CO_2 or O_2 level; see Table 3-1 for correct settings.
-(There will be a time delay between the adjustment and the response of the CO_2/O_2 combustion analyzer).
-Adjust the settings in small increments.
-When desired adjustments are complete, reinstall the blue plastic cap on the gas valve.
+Using a slotted screw driver or 2 mm hex wrench, set the maximum restrictor (high fire screw - see the figure below, item "D") on each of the gas safety shut off / control valves by turning clockwise or counterclockwise to achieve the desired $CO_2$ or $O_2$ level.
+(There will be a slight time delay between the adjustment and the response of the $CO_2/O_2$ measuring instrument).
 Clockwise rotation decreases gas flow.
 Counterclockwise rotation increases gas flow.